 What is Unitarian Universalism?

-Unitarian Universalism is a liberal religion born of the Jewish and Christian traditions.
+Unitarian Universalism is a liberal religion with its roots in two liberal Christian traditions.
 We keep our minds open to the religious questions people have struggled with in all times and places.

 We believe that personal experience, conscience and reason should be the final authorities in religion.
 In the end religious authority lies not in a book or person or institution, but in ourselves.
 We put religious insights to the test of our hearts and minds.

 We uphold the free search for truth.
 We will not be bound by a statement of belief.
 We do not ask anyone to subscribe to creed.
 We say ours is a noncreedal religion.
 Ours is a free faith.